hashtaghari/Cognitive-Sciences-and-Ai/README.md

 # Cognitive Sciences and Ai
- Assignments completed as part of a coursework.
-We use brain fMRI data recorded from participants when certain stimuli has been presented to them and use ML to develop models that can predict Brain Activations, given the stimuli, and vice-versa.
+Using brain fMRI data recorded from participants when certain stimuli has been presented to them, I have developed ML models that can predict brain activations, given the stimuli, and vice-versa.
+Done as part of coursework for the course 'Cognitive Sciences and Ai'.